Beginnings: Your Enemy, Burnout

 The result?
 Burnout: 'fatigue, frustration, or apathy resulting from prolonged stress, overwork, or intense activity' (Random House Dictionary).

 Burnout’s result?
 Nothing satisfies, feels right, or makes sense.
 Its victims get tired, give in, or give up.
-If your exhausted hands reach up to God, GOOD!
+If exhausted hands reach up to the Lord, GOOD!

 But…